Skip to main content

 Sheftalia (Σεφταλιά)

-Grilled sausages made from minced pork, onion, and parsley, seasoned with herbs and spices.
-Typically served in pita bread with vegetables and sauces.
+Grilled sausages of minced pork, onion, and parsley, seasoned with herbs and spices.
+They usually come in pita with vegetables and sauce.

 Regional Specialties & Local Favorites